TrudeEH/web/content/posts/linux-starter-guide.md

 The disadvantage of Linux (which has been improving a lot over the last few years) is software support.
 Some apps such as Photoshop and Microsoft Word and games like League of Legends and Roblox, don't work on Linux.
 Before switching to Linux, make sure all your programs are supported, and if not, try to find other free and open alternatives, like Kritta or GIMP instead of Photoshop, or Google Docs, LibreOffice or OnlyOffice to replace Microsoft Word.

-## The first step: Choose a base distribution
+## The First Step: Choose a Base Distribution

 One of the best features of Linux is that you can customize it and use it however you like.
 Instead of a global Linux OS, you get to choose a distribution.
 Linux itself is just a Kernel - like an engine, that can be used to power any distribution.